Hungry Healthy Happy

 • Add 6 Tomatoes and 2 Roasted red peppers and cook for a further 2 minutes.

-• Add 700 ml Vegetable stock, 1 handful Fresh basil, 1 pinch Sea salt and black pepper and 2 tablespoon Balsamic vinegar and bring to the boil.
+• Add 700 ml Vegetable stock, 1 handful Fresh basil, 1 pinch Sea salt and ground black pepper and 2 tablespoon Balsamic vinegar and bring to the boil.
 Simmer for 10 minutes.

 • Blend the soup until smooth and then sieve through a fine mesh sieve.